Eduworks/levr-scripts/README.md

   * Production-ready scripts
   * Library or Utility scripts

-levr-scripts are Open Source under the Apache 2.0 license, the details of which can be found in license.txt.
+base scripts are Open Source under the Apache 2.0 license, the details of which can be found in base/license.txt. decals scripts are Open Source under the Apache 2.0 license, the details of which can be found in decals/license.txt. competency scripts are Open Source under LGPL, the details of which can be found in competency/license.txt.

 levr-scripts are under active development.